scrapinghub/dateparser/README.rst

 .. note:: Testing above code might return different values for you depending on your environment's current date and time.

+.. note:: Support for relative dates in future needs a lot of improvement, we look forward to community's contribution to get better on that part.
+See `Contributing`_.

 OOTB Language Based Date Order Preference
 -----------------------------------------